Senegal News, Senegal Weather and Links ( Senegalese News, Senegalese Weather )

 Senegal News

-Independent from France in 1960, Senegal joined with The Gambia to form the nominal confederation of Senegambia in 1982.
-However, the envisaged integration of the two countries was never carried out, and the union was dissolved in 1989.
+In 1959, the French colonies of Senegal and French Sudan were merged and granted independence in 1960 as the Mali Federation.
+The union broke up after only a few months.
+In 1982, Senegal joined with The Gambia to form the nominal confederation of Senegambia.
+The envisaged integration of the two countries was never implemented, and the union dissolved in 1989.

 CIA World Factbook: Senegal